Love yourself so you can love others

 As a result, we have fear, anxiety depression, confusion, and lots of anger.
 Low self-esteem and negative thoughts and feelings result; we betray ourselves and abandon ourselves and have no idea who we really are.
 We have “masks” for every situation.
 When we identify with our masks, as we most often do, we have no way “home” to our real or true selves.
 It is a fact that at one time or another we experienced disapproval, rejection, shaming, or been made to feel guilty and inadequate.

 There is another way.
 Love yourself.
 It requires daily practice.
 It requires consciousness and awareness that we are not our masks.
 We must become aware of the effect of constantly betraying ourselves to satisfy someone else or the pervasive culture.
 We have to stop trying to meet everyone else’s demands.
 Begin each day with a question:

 “How will I love myself today?” or “What are the most loving things I can do for myself today?”

 When you love yourself, you up your self-esteem meter

 Loving yourself brings a sense of compassion, self-empathy, curiosity and appreciation to your self.

-Today can be the beginning of defining yourself accurately: You are enough, you are more than OK, and who you truly are is fine.
-Coming to accept these truths takes practice and you might encounter feelings of grief and sadness which results from not being in reality, and not being true to yourself.
+Today can be the beginning of defining yourself accurately: You are enough, you are more than okay, and who you truly are is fine.
+Coming to accept these truths takes practice, and you might encounter feelings of grief and sadness which result from not being in reality and not being true to yourself.

-Create the gift of true friendship with yourself and then expand your circle with people who are willing to accept themselves and you just the way you are.
+Create the gift of true friendship with yourself and then expand your circle with people who are willing to accept you just the way you are.